 MiCBT was developed in Australia by Dr Bruno Cayoun, Clinical Psychologist and researcher, between 2001 and 2004, and has been continually assessed and improved since.
 It is an evidence-based sophisticated integration of mindfulness core principles and traditional Cognitive Behaviour Therapy.
 MiCBT consists of a four-stage model of treatment applicable to a wide range of conditions and ages.
 It is based on the combination of mindfulness training from the traditional Theravada Buddhist teachings (Burmese Vipassana tradition) with empirically demonstrated and well-established principles of cognitive and behavioural therapies from Western psychology.

 Although training in MiCBT can be undertaken without applying for certification, we recommend certification to clinicians wishing to improve their skills and clinical outcomes, and demark themselves from the increasingly large number of professionals with limited formal training who offer mindfulness-based programs.
 Your international certification through the MiCBT Institute provides patients, referrers, employers and stake holders with reasurance and evidence of your demonstrated competency.

 MiCBT Certification will further your skilful application of MiCBT.
 It will provide the confidence you need to apply MiCBT in multiple contexts and with a wide range of complex clinical conditions, including in the presence of high comorbidity.
 You will benefit from individual mentoring sessions and strengths assessment.
 Supervisors/Mentors are Institute-accredited MiCBT trainers who are also highly qualified practising mental health clinicians.
 The certification process is flexible and self-paced.

-Eligible to apply after completion of Introductory MiCBT Training (Level 1).
+Eligible to apply after Introductory MiCBT Training (Level 1) Certification achieved.

 Eligible to apply after a minimum of 1 year of clinical practice at Level 2 completed.